PythonFreeCourse/lms/README.md

 ./devops/start.sh
 ./devops/bootstrap.sh
 ```

+In case you want to add the stub data to PostgreSQL DB, run:
 ```
-In case you want to add the stub data to postgres db, run: docker exec -it lms_http_1 bash python lmsdb/bootstrap.py
+docker exec -it lms_http_1 bash python lmsdb/bootstrap.py
 ```

 Enter http://127.0.0.1:8080, and the initial credentials should appear in your terminal. :)

-After logging in, use https://127.0.0.1:8080/admin to modify entries in the database.
+After logging in, use [localhost admin](https://127.0.0.1:8080/admin) to modify entries in the database.

 ## Code modification check list